Creating Seed for Backup Copy Job

 To create a seed for the primary backup copy job, do the following:

 - Create a backup copy job.
-Add machines or backups whose restore points you want to copy to this backup copy job.
+Add jobs or repositories whose restore points you want to copy to this backup copy job.
 Target the backup copy job to some backup repository on the source side.
 This backup repository will be used as an intermediate one.

 - Run the backup copy job to create a full backup file (VBK) in the intermediate backup repository.